TaylorMonacelli/openunison.github.io/docs/deployauth.md

 The authentication portal is the best place to start.
 This guide is a step-by-step explination of each of the components of the portal, what they do and how to configure them.

+## Upgrading from 1.0.23 and Earlier

+You can quickly [upgrade your existing OpenUnison deployment](../../upgrading) without making signifigant changes to your deployment.

 ## The Short Version

 This is the brief version of how to deploy OpenUnison for you Kubernetes cluster.
 The rest of this page contains the